buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 - Implement a secure way of transporting identities with validation of integrity
 - Provide a production-ready solution for some translators and the operator
 - Integrate the solution with a service mesh
-- Provide a production-ready documentation of the solution
+- Provide production-ready documentation of the solution
 - Further investigate the possibility of hardening the communication between services (e.g. with mTLS)

 For the solution to be production-ready, at least the secure communication channel between elements of the mesh as well as the DSL for the identity must be implemented.
 To be used in current cloud environments, an implementation in Kubernetes can provide insights on how to develop the solution for other orchestrators than Kubernetes.